rprashanth85/usedCarsModel/README.md

   4.  **Feature Importance**
       Conducted Permutation Importance analysis to determine the most significant features affecting price.

 # Chart Analysis and Recommendations

   1. **Drive, Transmission, and Cylinders**

-	•	Observation: Cars with automatic transmission and 4WD dominate the market, especially those with 6-8 cylinders.
+	Observation: Cars with automatic transmission and 4WD dominate the market, especially those with 6-8 cylinders.
-	•	Recommendation: Prioritize inventory with automatic transmission, 4WD, and 6-8 cylinder vehicles to meet demand.
+	Recommendation: Prioritize inventory with automatic transmission, 4WD, and 6-8 cylinder vehicles to meet demand.

   2. **State and Region**

-	•	Observation: States like California and Florida have higher car listings, indicating active markets.
+	Observation: States like California and Florida have higher car listings, indicating active markets.
-	•	Recommendation: Focus marketing and inventory investments in high-activity states like CA and FL.
+	Recommendation: Focus marketing and inventory investments in high-activity states like CA and FL.

   3. **Condition, Fuel Type, and Transmission**

-	•	Observation: Gasoline-fueled cars in good or excellent condition with automatic transmissions are prevalent.
+	Observation: Gasoline-fueled cars in good or excellent condition with automatic transmissions are prevalent.
-	•	Recommendation: Maintain a majority of well-maintained, gasoline-fueled cars.
+	Recommendation: Maintain a majority of well-maintained, gasoline-fueled cars.
 Expand the selection of hybrid and electric vehicles to capture emerging trends.

   4. **Manufacturer**

-	•	Observation: Luxury brands (Ferrari, Tesla, etc.) have higher price points, while mainstream brands offer affordable options.
+	Observation: Luxury brands (Ferrari, Tesla, etc.) have higher price points, while mainstream brands offer affordable options.
-	•	Recommendation: Balance inventory between luxury and affordable cars to cater to a broad customer base.
+	Recommendation: Balance inventory between luxury and affordable cars to cater to a broad customer base.

 # Modeling

-  ## Model Selection
+   **Model Selection**

     Created several models to explore various feature combinations:

-	1. Column Transformer: Applied Polynomial Features to numerical columns and OneHotEncoding to categorical features.
+	**Column Transformer:** Applied Polynomial Features to numerical and OneHotEncoding to categorical features.
-	2. Sequential Feature Selection: Used Linear Regression to select the most impactful features.
+	**Sequential Feature Selection:** Used Linear Regression to select the most impactful features.
-	3. Recursive Feature Elimination (RFE): Applied Lasso Regression to refine feature selection.
+	**Recursive Feature Elimination (RFE):** Applied Lasso Regression to refine feature selection.
-	4. Ridge Regression: Implemented Ridge Regression in a TransformedTargetRegressor.
+	**Ridge Regression:** Implemented Ridge Regression in a TransformedTargetRegressor.
-	5. Pipeline: Combined the above methods into a pipeline for streamlined modeling.
+	**Pipeline:** Combined the above methods into a pipeline for streamlined modeling.
-	6. GridSearchCV: Tuned parameters for various models and selected the top 5 features.
+	**GridSearchCV:** Tuned parameters for various models and selected the top 5 features.

-  ## Performance Metrics
+   **Performance Metrics**

-	•	Calculated Mean Squared Errors (MSE) for all models to assess performance.
+	Calculated Mean Squared Errors (MSE) for all models to assess performance.
-	•	Best performance was achieved with Ridge Regression (alpha: 0.1) and Polynomial Features (degree: 2).
+	Best performance was achieved with Ridge Regression (alpha: 0.1) and Polynomial Features (degree: 2).

-  ## Feature Importance
+   **Feature Importance**

-	•	The most important features were determined to be year, odometer, cylinders, and fuel type.
+	The most important features were determined to be year, odometer, cylinders, and fuel type.

 # Evaluation

-	•	The best-performing model was Ridge Regression with alpha: 0.1 and Polynomial Features of degree 2 for numerical columns.
+	The best-performing model was Ridge Regression with alpha: 0.1 and Polynomial Features of degree 2 for numerical columns.
-	•	Feature importance analysis revealed the most influential variables were year, odometer, cylinders, and fuel.
+	Feature importance analysis revealed the most influential variables were year, odometer, cylinders, and fuel.

 # Conclusion and Next Steps

-	•	Future analysis could benefit from including the ‘size’ column, which was initially dropped, to see if it impacts model performance.
+	Future analysis could benefit from including the ‘size’ column, which was initially dropped, to see if it impacts model performance.
-	•	Further experimentation with cross-validation and Huber loss could improve the robustness of the model.
+	Further experimentation with cross-validation and Huber loss could improve the robustness of the model.
-	•	Exploring additional error metrics such as Mean Absolute Error and Root Mean Squared Error will provide deeper insight into model accuracy.
+	Exploring additional error metrics such as Mean Absolute Error and Root Mean Squared Error will provide deeper insight into model accuracy.